expo/expo/docs/pages/versions/unversioned/guides/using-fcm.md

 Note that FCM is not currently available for Expo iOS apps.

+## Eject required

+If you use Expo and would like to use this package, you'll need to eject which is not reversible.

 ## Client Setup

 1. If you have not already created a Firebase project for your app, do so now by clicking on **Add project** in the [Firebase Console](https://console.firebase.google.com/).